JinyanSu1/jinyansu1.github.io/_posts/2026-05-25-after-leaving-research-i-finally-feel-at-peace.md

 I had never before considered that my anxiety and unhappiness might have been brought by research.
 It is like how, when people are suffering in a toxic intimate relationship, it may be hard for them to realize that the relationship is causing their pain.
 Only one day, after going back and forth many times, do they finally make up their mind to end the relationship; only after truly leaving it can they discover that the relationship may have been the source of their pain.
 Actually, this reminds me of many experiences of being PUAed during undergrad.
 Although several years later I would ask why my younger self could have been PUAed, I also know that without those experiences, I could never have understood that the people who PUAed me were wrong, or grown into the person I am now, completely unruffled by PUA.
 In the same way, although doing research really did make me unhappy, without these seven years of research experience, I would not be who I am now.
 Perhaps by now I would already be a civil servant in China, or a primary, middle, or high school teacher, urged by my parents to get married, trapped in the trivialities of daily life, and turned into exactly the kind of person I least want to become.

+After discussing with a friend the impact that AI coding has had on him, I suddenly realized that I did not dislike research from the beginning.
+Although research brought me a great deal of uncertainty and anxiety, sometimes I was also able to find peace in the process of doing it, such as when I was working on theory before.
+But just as AI coding has affected software engineers, once most of what goes into research is no longer my contribution, but the agent's contribution, I can no longer find any joy in research.
+This feeling only started in 2025.

 </div>

 <div class="lang-content lang-zh" lang="zh" style="display: none;" markdown="1">